AutodeskGames/stingray-docs/source/interactive_help/after_release/dlc.md

 ## Step 1.
 Create the DLC content

-To create content for a DLC, you work in the Stingray tools as normal creating new content like units, levels, and scripts.
+To create content for a DLC, you work in the {{ProductName}} editing tools as normal, creating new content like units, levels, and scripts.
 You then put this new content into one or more new *.package* resources that you create.
 For details, see ~{ Defining resource packages }~.

 ## Step 2.
 Update gameplay code